Unobstructedness of deformations of Calabi-Yau varieties with a line bundle: Introduction

 \section{Introduction}

-The deformation problem of Calabi-Yau manifolds was studied in the paper \cite{TG} and \cite{TO} by the methods of differential geometry.
-A little bit later, in the paper \cite{KAW} and \cite{RAN}, an approach from algebraic geometry was developed, namely, the $T_1$-lifting criterion to give an algebraic proof.
+Let $X$ be a smooth and proper variety having torsion canonical bundle, and let $L$ be a line bundle on it.
+The goal of this paper is to prove that the deformations of the pair $(X,L)$ are unobstructed, thus generalizing a famous result of Tian--Todorov.

-\begin{thm}\cite[Tian-Todorov]{TG,TO} If $X$ is a compact K$\ddot{a}$hler manifold with trivial canonical bundle, then the Kuranishi space of deformations of complex structures on $X$ is smooth.
-Similarly, if $X$ is projective with an ample class $w$, then the Kuranishi space of deformations of $X$ with $w$ is also smooth. \end{thm}
+\begin{thm}\cite{TG,TO} If $X$ is a compact K\"{a}hler manifold with trivial canonical bundle, then the Kuranishi space of deformations of complex structures on $X$ is smooth.
+In a parallel analogy, if $X$ is projective with an ample class $w$, then the Kuranishi space of deformations of $X$ with $w$ is also smooth. \end{thm}

-In general, for a deformation problem, to prove unobstructedness is sufficient to prove some obstruction groups are zero.
-Unfortunately, it is not always the case.
-For a Calabi-Yau manifold $X$, the obstruction group $H^2(X,T_X)$ could be huge.
-Instead of proving that the obstruction group is vanishing, the only thing we need to prove is the obstruction element is vanishing.

-On the other hand, the $T_1$-lifting criterion can be applied to some deformation problems with a hull (see \cite{AR} for the definition).
-For examples, the deformation problem for a projective variety $X$ or the pair $(X,L)$, where $L$ is a line bundle on $X$, see \cite{ES}.
-Applying the $T_1$-lifting criterion, we give an algebraic proof of unobstructedness of a Calabi Yau variety, see the nice note \cite{V} for the details.
-But, for the pair $(X,L)$ where $X$ is Calabi-Yau, the $T_1$-lifting criterion does not work out directly.
-In this paper, we use another way to provide an algebraic proof for the unobstructedness for a pair $(X,L)$ with torsion $K_X$.
-The main theorem of this paper is the following,